usdigitalresponse/usdr-gost/docker/README.md

 Note: The above examples will execute in the `app` container.

-### Start an interactive shell within a docker container
+### Access an interactive shell within a docker container

 You can shell into a running container's linux environment by running `docker compose exec <service> bash`, where `service` is one of the service names defined